EDIorg/ezCatalog/README.md

    Finally, in `/public/pasta.js` replace the line `var link = (citation["doi"]) ? citation["doi"].slice(0, -1) : "https://portal.edirepository.org/nis/mapbrowse?packageid=" + citation["pid"];`, with the line `var link = "https://portal-s.edirepository.org/nis/mapbrowse?packageid=" + citation["pid"];`

+9. Additional configuration can be done in `/public/pasta.js`.
+For example the abstract visibility can be toggled by changing the value of `showAbstracts`, and the length of the abstract can be set by changing the value of `abstractLimit`.

 To see an example of how to embed the catalog in a web page `<iframe>`, view the page source code of the [Jornada Basin LTER Data Catalog](https://lter.jornada.nmsu.edu/data-catalog/) or experiment using the W3Schools [HTML Tryit editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro).

 ## Features